 How to Validate Someone’s Feelings (With Sample Statements)

-Have you ever had someone tell you about something that really riled them up and you told them that it’s too trivial to be angry about?
+Have you ever had someone tell you about something that riled them up, and you said to them that it’s too trivial to be angry about?

-My friends, that right there is a classic example of invalidating someone’s feelings.
-And admit it or not, many of us have done this to someone at least once in our lives.
-This is exactly why we need to learn how to validate someone’s feelings.
+My friends, that is a classic example of invalidating someone’s feelings.
+Admit it or not, many of us have done this to someone at least once.
+This is precisely why we must learn how to validate someone’s feelings.

-I mean, if we are to reverse the situation and you are the one getting told that your anger is unreasonable, how would you feel?
+How would you feel if we were to reverse the situation and you were the one getting told that your anger is unreasonable?
 Not very nice, right?
-That’s exactly how the other person felt when you invalidated their feelings.
+That’s precisely how the other person felt when you invalidated their feelings.

 Contrary to popular belief, validating other people’s feelings doesn’t necessarily mean agreeing that their emotional response is appropriate.
-Rather, it’s about showing that you understand how they feel and that it’s perfectly alright to feel that way.
+Instead, it’s about showing that you understand their feelings and that feeling that way is perfectly alright.

-If you don’t know where to start, here’s our quick guide on how to validate someone’s feelings.
+If you don’t know where to start, here’s our quick guide on validating someone’s feelings.

 Importance of Emotional Validation